 You have a primary weapon, of which there are lots of power-ups to collect changing its firepower, a secondary laser beam and a special super laser blast which are limited to 3 uses.
 You can also use another special attack where you turn into a small indestructible wheel, destroying all smaller enemies in your path.

 The game is a very tricky one, but certainly, something which you will want to come back to.

 The Amiga 1200 and Amiga 4000 launched in 1992 with the biggest leap in hardware since the Amiga’s launch.

 Sadly, it was too little too late as console and PC technology had already started to surpass what the new Amiga AGA computers had to offer.
 But that doesn’t mean that there were not some fantastic AGA games produced for the Amiga 1200 & 4000.

 Here are some of the best Amiga 1200 games that you should absolutely play.

 Banshee – 1994

-Banshee is a beautiful looking traditional shooter where you blast your way through enemy waves, boss battles collecting power ups along the way.
+Banshee is a beautiful-looking traditional shooter where you blast your way through enemy waves, and boss battles collecting power-ups along the way.
 It’s nothing new in terms of game genre, but it pulls it off wonderfully.
-One of the best Amiga 1200 games for sure.
+One of the best Amiga games for the A1200.

 Deluxe Galaga – 1995